 The Kids First Program fosters collaborative research to uncover the genetic etiology of childhood cancer and structural birth defects.
 In pursuit of this goal, NIH developed the Gabriella Miller Kids First Pediatric Data Resource Center (Kids First Data Resource Center), and is in the process of expanding a public-facing, web-based portal that allows researchers to search, access, aggregate, analyze, and share annotated genomic sequence, variant, and phenotypic datasets.
 This resource is of high value for the pediatric research community and will facilitate analyses across diverse conditions to uncover shared developmental pathways.
 Under this program, more than two-dozen pediatric research focused laboratories have generated vital genomic data that will be shared with the entire research community.

-Representatives Tom Cole (R-OK-04), Peter Welch (D-VT-At Large), and Gus Bilirakis (R-FL-12) joined Representative Jennifer Wexton (D-VA-10) who introduced this legislation.
-In addition, 35 other Representatives have already cosponsored.
-As of this writing, we already have over 250 foundations and organizations including the Alliance for Childhood Cancer and more than 1,200 advocates covering all 50 states, who have signed a letter of support for this new bill.
+Congressman Tom Cole (R-OK04), joined Congresswoman Jennifer Wexton (D-VA10) who introduced this bipartisan legislation (HR 623) in the US House and Senators Tim Kaine (D-VA) and Jerry Moran (R-KS) also introduced a companion bipartisan bill (S 1521) in the US Senate.
+Cosponsors include more than 80 Representatives and 7 Senators .
+As of this writing, there are more than 300 foundations and organizations including the Alliance for Childhood Cancer and more than 1,600 advocates covering all 50 states, who have signed a letter of support to the House and Senate for this new bill.

 Your support is essential now to build upon the successful work that has already been done and to expand and enhance our capabilities in the future.
 Please consider cosponsoring H.R.
 623 – Gabriella Miller Kids First Research Act 2.0.